muratk3n/thirdwave/en/README.md

 ---

-Why are GPU (as oppose to CPUs) so popular?
+Why are GPUs (as oppose to CPUs) so popular?
 They brings you parallelism on the cheap...
 It is getting harder to have single CPUs to go faster, but running things in parallel, on cheap GPUs (with many "cores") is possible -- first blogged [here](2014/12/q-1012.md).
 An